This guide focuses on getting you started with the core of the CircleCI experience -

 Run-With-Nodeare dependent on

 Hello-Worldbut not on each other.
-This means that those two jobs will run in parallel as soon as
+This means that those two jobs will run concurrently as soon as

 Hello-Worldis complete.
 This is useful if you have multiple jobs that are not directly dependent on one another and you want to improve wall-clock time.